-Regardless of whether you choose to report an incident of sexual misconduct or interpersonal violence to law enforcement, the university will work with you to provide reasonable adjustments to address issues of concern, for example:
+Regardless of whether you choose to report an incident of sexual misconduct or interpersonal violence to law enforcement or to the university, the university may work with you to provide reasonable adjustments and interim supportive measures, for example:

 - If you live on campus and desire a change in rooming assignment, you should contact University Housing for information concerning the room change process; - The university may issue "no contact" orders and adjust class schedules for you or the accused student.
-If you need these protective measures, contact the Office of Student Conduct for assistance: - The university may suspend a student accused of sexual misconduct and/or relationship or interpersonal violence on an interim basis if there is a need to separate that student from campus; and - The university may issue or enforce other protective measures as necessary.
+If you need these protective measures, contact the Office of Student Conduct for assistance; - The university may suspend a student accused of sexual misconduct and/or relationship or interpersonal violence on an interim basis if there is a need to separate that student from campus; and - The university may issue or enforce other protective measures as necessary.